mitrasomit/dotnetWithAzureSQL/README.md

 # dotnetWithAzureSQL

-This is for Azure SQL with .net connectivity
+This is for Azure SQL with .net connectivity.